Things To Do On The Asian Side Of Istanbul

 Urban mural painting, graffiti in Kadikoy

-Kadikoy is one of Istanbul’s most vibrant and colorful neighborhoods, and it’s also home to a number of stunning murals.
-If you’re looking for a place to enjoy some art while getting some fresh air, Kadikoy is the perfect spot.
+Kadikoy is one of Istanbul’s most vibrant and colorful neighborhoods and is home to several stunning murals.
+If you’re looking for a place to enjoy art while getting fresh air, Kadikoy is the perfect spot.

-There is a massive mural that covers the entire side of a building on Kadikoy’s main street.
+A massive mural covers the entire side of a building on Kadikoy’s main street.
 It depicts various scenes from Turkish history and culture, and it’s an absolutely breathtaking sight.
 You can also find a mural on a wall near Kadikoy Square that depicts two people sharing a passionate kiss, and it’s sure to make your heart melt.

-Other murals were made to commemorate the struggle of the Turkish people against authoritarian rule, honoring the Istanbul soccer team, just to name a few.
-There are many more stunning murals you can find in Kadikoy, just wander about, and you’re sure to discover plenty of hidden murals!
+Other murals were made to commemorate the struggle of the Turkish people against authoritarian rule, honoring the Istanbul soccer team, to name a few.
+You can find many more stunning murals in Kadikoy; wander about, and you’re sure to discover plenty of hidden murals!

-Note: There are also walking tours you can take to help you find even more murals.
+Note: There are also Asian side tours you can take on foot to help you find even more murals.

 If you’re looking for a fun and scenic coastal walk, look no further than Caddebostan!
-This beautiful walkway offers stunning views of the sea, as well as plenty of opportunities to stop and smell the roses!
+This beautiful walkway offers stunning views of the sea and plenty of opportunities to stop and smell the roses!

 The Kadıköy Coastal Pathway stretches for almost 2 miles along the waterfront of the Kadıköy district on Istanbul’s Asian side.
 The pathway winds its way past several landmarks and beaches.
 Along the way, there are plenty of opportunities to stop and enjoy the views, with numerous cafes, restaurants, and parks located along the route.
 The pathway is also a popular spot for joggers and cyclists, making it a great place to get some fresh air and exercise while exploring Istanbul’s history and culture.

 Close to the ferry station, you will find a small path that juts out into the water and a small lighthouse at the end.
 Walk to the end of there and enjoy the sunset and views all around you.
-It’s a great spot to escape the noise too!
-Remember your camera, as the images you’ll get from here are something very special indeed.
+It’s a great spot to escape the noise, too!
+Remember your camera, as the images you’ll get from here are something exceptional indeed.

 Bonus: If you carry on walking after the lighthouse, you’ll find a path that carries on for a good distance and follows the coastline.
 You can walk or cycle, and it’s packed with people singing, playing music, and snacks, such as sweetcorn and ice cream.
 During the summer months, you’ll find people just sitting here and enjoying the scenery until late in the evening.